Why do sharks attack? Sharks are carnivorous and may be found in all seas. They associate humans with food.

 If you sight a shark in the water, first of all, stay as calm as possible.

 Sharks are known for their accurate vision.
-High contrast are easily spotted by sharks underwater.
+High contrasts are easily spotted by sharks underwater.

 Yellow, white and red rash guards and wetsuits are especially visible to sharks, so surfers should avoid them in particularly classic shark-infested waters.